Overview of Banks in Norway

 #9.
 Sparebanken Møre

-This is a Norwegian savings bank with its headquarters in Alesund, Norway and came into existence in 1985 when several savings bank in Romsdal merged.
-The bank specialises in the basic banking facilities such as:
+This is a Norwegian savings bank with its headquarters in Alesund, Norway and came into existence in 1985 when several savings banks in Romsdal merged.
+The bank specializes in basic banking facilities such as:

 - Savings bank account facility